-Going where you’re treated best means realizing that if you are 33 years old like I am, things are probably going to change in your lifetime and that could require you to adapt.
+Going where you’re treated best means realizing that if you are 33 years old like I am, things are probably going to change in your life and that could require you to adapt.

 For example, Singapore may no longer be the best place to bank when I am 47 and I may want to move my money out of my bank in Singapore and take it somewhere else when that happens.
 However, as long as Singapore fits the philosophy of my five magic words, I will enjoy my fabulous Singapore bank.
 When it falls out of alignment with my goals, I will take my money and put it where it is treated best.

 As long as you are flexible enough to “go” where you’re treated best when the landscape changes (whether “going” means moving your money, your business, or yourself), there is no need to constantly be on the move.
+There are many different ways to live the Nomad lifestyle.
 You could live in one tax-friendly country, split your time between two places, set up three or four bases, or even travel around the world; it’s your choice.

 This new era for me means slowing down for the next little while, but it changes nothing about my ability and dedication to go where I am treated best.
 The pace of travel you choose should do nothing to affect your ability and dedication to the same.

 Reducing my country count is intricately intertwined with my desire to establish deeper roots in the places to which I have already traveled.
 I always talk about avoiding the temptation to chase after new shiny objects and, at least in my case, visiting new countries is currently a shiny object that I will not be chasing after this year.